-You may have misgivings about whether your occupational health service is doing what it should be, using evidence based strategies or at least best practice?
+You may have misgivings about whether your occupational health service is doing what it should like using evidence-based strategies or best practice?
 Is the current service providing value for money, could it do more or less?
 Or maybe, you don’t have any occupational health service at all and you think perhaps you should?

 If these questions are troubling you, you should consider a review of your occupational health (OH) needs and service provision.

 This article will take you through the steps to take to review your occupational health service provision, whether contracted out, in-house or various OH providers working in different areas/business units.

 The type of review you choose for your occupational health service depends on: